Crazeformarvel/CodeIgniter-Bootstrap/README.md

 ## Documentation

-Check out the [Wiki](https://github.com/sjlu/CodeIgniter-Bootstrap/wiki) for more information.
+Don't forget to check out the [Wiki](https://github.com/sjlu/CodeIgniter-Bootstrap/wiki) for more information.

 ## Releases